-Some quotes collected by British Armed Forces Federation (BAFF) about representation for armed forces personnel, electoral participation, and other topics.
+Some quotes collected by British Armed Forces Federation (BAFF) about representation for armed forces personnel, transition, electoral participation, and other topics.

 Legal and Human Rights

 It is one of the cardinal features of the law of England that a person does not, by enlisting in or entering the Armed Forces, thereby cease to be a citizen, so as to deprive him of his rights or to exempt him from his liabilities under the ordinary law of the land.Halsbury’s Laws of England